-I have said that in certain cases gifts were necessary to office&#8212; he makes me say that there is incompatibility between the two.
+I have said that in certain cases gifts were necessary to office -- he makes me say that there is incompatibility between the two.

-I say that gifts have been gradually lost in office&#8212;he says the same.
+I say that gifts have been gradually lost in office -- he says the same.
 Where then is the difference between us?
 Here it is.
 He considers it as a good thing that we are deprived of apostles and prophets; more: he affirms the Church to be in a better state than in the time of the apostles.
 I say, on the contrary, that the Church has lost much, that it is in a fallen state.
-The author of the &#8220;Examination&#8221; announces, from the outset, that he will leave aside this question.
+The author of the "Examination" announces, from the outset, that he will leave aside this question.
 He apparently has not seen that here is the essential point.
-As to the points he touches on, we have seen he does not refute them; but that, however, is what he assumed to do.<h3>*Chapter 2
+As to the points he touches on, we have seen he does not refute them; but that, however, is what he assumed to do.

-On the Ruin of the Church.*</h3>
+CHAPTER 2 -- ON THE RUIN OF THE CHURCH

-Among the points which the author of the &#8220;Examination&#8221; has left aside, I will mention the ruin of the Church; next, the doctrine of the return of Christ j finally, that which relates to the conflict with the Catholic hierarchy.
+Among the points which the author of the "Examination" has left aside, I will mention the ruin of the Church; next, the doctrine of the return of Christ; finally, that which relates to the conflict with the Catholic hierarchy.
 It may be very convenient not to be occupied with it; but how form a sound judgment as to ministry and the Church in relation to it, if we put aside the question of the ruin of the Church?

 I have insisted that ministry is a divine thing, an institution of God, all the energy of which comes from on high; that man having been unfaithful, the Church, in whose midst ministry was exercised, is in ruin, and that the external order which is connected with ministry has fallen with her.
 It is attempted to answer me by putting aside the subject of the ruin of the Church.
 That is nevertheless the very root of the question.